mweagle/Sparta/content/docs/apigateway/index.md

 ## <a href="{{< relref "#exampleEcho" >}}">Example 1 - Echo</a>

-To start, we'll create a HTTPS accessible lambda function that simply echos back the contents of the Lambda event.
+To start, we'll create a HTTPS accessible lambda function that simply echoes back the contents of the Lambda event.
 The source for this is the [SpartaApplication](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L43).

 ### <a href="{{< relref "#example1API" >}}">Create the API Gateway</a>